djipidi/graphene_django_crud/README.md

 def get_queryset(cls, root, info, **kwargs):
     return queryset_class
 ```
-Default it return "model.objects.all()", the overload is useful for applying filtering based on user.
-The method is also called in the nested query.
+Default it returns "model.objects.all()", the overload is useful for applying filtering based on user.
+The method is more than a resolver, it is also called in nested request, fetch instances for mutations and subscription verification.

 ### Midleware methode before_XXX(cls, root, info, instance, data) / after_XXX(cls, root, info, instance, data)